What to wear for your family photoshoot that will give you confidence in being comfortable and knowing you’re showing up looking great as a group!

-Here’s what to look for in a great dress:
+Here’s what to look for in a great dress

 – The cut of the dress.
 You’re going to want a dress that cinches around your mid section, preferably right under the chest area.
 This allows for a distinct separation from chest to gown, which is really important to maintain a feminine shape, even if you’re carrying a little extra in your tummy area.
 Most maternity dresses are designed like this to allow the extra material to flow over the belly, but also flatter a belly that doesn’t have a baby in it!

 – Sleeves.
 Many women are concerned with how their arms look in photos.
 It doesn’t matter if you’re in the best shape of your life or like most of us, your arms are not your main concern.
-When an arm is pressed up against something like your body, it’ll appear 4x bigger than it actually is.
+When an arm is pressed up against something like your body, it may appear 4x bigger than it actually is.
 This is true when holding a baby or even holding onto your partners arm when posing.
 Covering your arms with sleeves takes care of this issue.
 It’s that easy.
 I recommend wearing long sleeves or if it’s summer 3/4 sleeves.
 Bell sleeves and ruffled sleeves also photograph really well!

 –Shoes?
 You can’t go wrong with flat sandals.
 If you’re dress covers your feet, it’s just another reason to wear something comfortable and simple.
 Don’t stress out over this.
 If we know we’ll be shooting somewhere that involved a lot of walking, be mindful of it.
 If you know you won’t last very long in flat sandals, bring sneakers and you can kick them off in between locations.
 But for the most part, your feet may not even show in the photos, especially if you’re standing in grass.
 I really only recommend heels if we’re shooting in a town on sidewalks for easy walking.

 STEP TWO – Dad

-Dad’s are actually pretty easy when you tell them ahead of time what they’ll be wearing isn’t too much different than what they would normally wear.
+Dad’s are actually pretty easy when you tell them what they’ll be wearing ahead of time isn’t too much different than what they would normally wear.

 – Shorts or pants?
 Ask yourself this, how hairy are his legs and would it potentially it interfere with the photos.
 Most guys’ leg hair isn’t that distracting so they can totally get away with wearing shorts.
 But if you know he has an abundance of dark leg hair, make the right call.
 Either way, keep it neutral.
 Earth tones, gray or navy blue are always safe.
 Jeans or flat material?
 That’s up to you.
-Jean material has a bit more texture that might photograph better than flat material if he has a child on his lap but other than that, either it’s fair game.
+Denim has a bit more texture that might photograph better than flat material if he has a child on his lap but other than that, either it’s fair game.

 – A simple button up shirt is classic, timeless and guaranteed to photograph well.
 Extra points if the sleeves can be cuffed and rolled up mid forearm, but that’s just me being hyper-specific.